top of page

 - 6th 7th day (六七) The ritual is repeated on this day but by married daughters. (with meat offering)

-- 7th 7th day (末七) The ritual is repeated on this day (with meat offering) - My sister spent a few weeks building a spiritual home which I feel deserves its own blog post- but here are some pictures of it.
-Instructed by the Taoist priest, we inscribed our late fathers details on it so that he could receive it in the afterlife.
-If you're thinking "No way can I build this", don't worry, the deceased can buy their own in the afterlife with all that joss money we burn.
+- 7th 7th day (末七): The ritual is repeated on this day, this time with a meat offering.
+My sister spent a few weeks building a spiritual home for our late father, which I honestly feel deserves its own blog post, but I have included a few pictures of it here.
+Following the Taoist priest’s instructions, we inscribed my late father’s details onto it so that he could receive it in the afterlife.

 Do's